Anatomy, Thoracotomy and the Collateral Intercostal Neurovascular Bundle

 Clinical Significance

-Most standard medical treatments of the procedure of thoracentesis correctly draw attention to the location of the intercostal nerve as the most inferior of the neurovascular structures in the costal groove on the inferior aspect of the ribs (“V-A-N” from superior to inferior), with the caution that punctures immediately inferior to the rib will likely injure the intercostal nerve.
-However, most of these sources fail to note the presence of the collateral branch of the intercostal nerve coursing along the superior aspect of the rib below (Fig. 1), and thus inadvisedly recommend surgical entry at this point into the intercostal space.
+Most standard medical treatments of the procedure of thoracentesis correctly draw attention to the location of the intercostal nerve as the most inferior of the neurovascular structures in the costal groove on the inferior aspect of the ribs ("V-A-N" from superior to inferior), with the caution that punctures immediately inferior to the rib likely injure the intercostal nerve.
+However, most of these sources fail to note the presence of the collateral branch of the intercostal nerve coursing along the superior aspect of the rib below (Fig. 1) and thus inadvisedly recommend surgical entry into the intercostal space.
 Injury to the collateral intercostal nerve can cause the patient unnecessary pain both during the procedure and post-operatively.

-Intercostal nerve block requires an understanding of the course of ventral primary rami of spinal nerves, their relationship to the sympathetic trunk, and the variable branching pattern of the intercostal nerves.[1][6][12][13]
+Intercostal nerve block requires understanding the course of ventral primary rami of spinal nerves, their relationship to the sympathetic trunk, and the variable branching pattern of the intercostal nerves.[1][6][12][13]
 The relationship of deep branches of the intercostal nerves to the parietal pleura allows intrapleural approaches to analgesia.[14]

 (Click Image to Enlarge)